seatsio/seatsio-ios/releasing.md

-- Update major version in seatsio.podspec
+- Update version in seatsio.podspec
 - Update version in README.md
 - Create release on github